Regularity of the free boundary in the biharmonic obstacle problem: Introduction

 \subsection{Acknowledgements}

-I wish to thank my advisor John Andersson for suggesting this research project and for all his help and encouragement. \\ I am grateful to Erik Lindgren for reading preliminary versions of this manuscript and thereby improving it significantly.
+First of all I wish to thank my advisor John Andersson for suggesting this research project and for all his help and encouragement. \\ I am grateful to Erik Lindgren for reading preliminary versions of the manuscript and thereby improving it significantly. \\ I would like to thank the referee for pointing out a gap in one of the proofs, which has been corrected in the current version.